deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-My first guess would have been that compiler will fail here, and this is a perfectly reasonable assumption to make
+My first guess was that compiler will would here, and this is a perfectly reasonable assumption to make
 since we are not passing a pointer to `Sing` method call.
 If you made the same assumption as I did, you would be
 wrong.
 This compiles perfectly but it won't work as expected: